Children's Museum of Pittsburgh: Buhl Community Park

 In 2010, officials announced plans to rehab a rundown park in front of the museum.
-The centerpiece of the new park will be a fog sculpture by Ned Kahn.
+The centerpiece of the new park is a fog sculpture by Ned Kahn.
 The park opened on June 23, 2012, during a community celebration.

 Grounds

 In its seasonal "Backyard", the museum grounds includes an interactive environment called "Allegheny Waterworks" which incorporates preserved local architectural relics.

-Among its sculptures are reliefs of Joe Magarac and other figures, designed by sculptor Charles Keck and rescued from the Manchester Bridge when it was razed in 1970.
+A garden on the grounds once displayed sculptures of Guyasuta, Christopher Gist and others, designed by sculptor Charles Keck and rescued from the Manchester Bridge when it was razed in 1970.
+The garden was removed in the 2000s to make room for more parking.
+The Guyasuta and Gist sculptures have been reinstalled near Stage AE in the North Shore neighborhood.

 Exhibits

 The Children's Museum of Pittsburgh houses several ongoing exhibits as well as rotating exhibits.
 The MAKESHOP, Kindness Gallery, Studio, Backyard, Garage, Garden, Theater, Waterplay, and Nursery areas are ongoing interactive exhibits and encourage touch and play.
 Also located within the museum are iconic items from the show Mister Rogers' Neighborhood.
 These include the original puppets, one of Fred Rogers' sweaters, and his sneakers.